 Traditionally, B&R’s pilot’s watches are easily readable in any lighting conditions thanks to their high-contrast color scheme and enormous amounts of Superluminova on their dial elements.
 Compared to most Breitlings, the BR 03-94 model in general and this Bell & Ross BR 03-94 Carbon Orange, in particular, look like a study in legibility: something that you can rightfully expect from a watch that draws its inspiration from a fighter plane instrument gauge.

 Somewhat regretfully, this beautiful model is equipped by a run-of-the-mill ETA 2894-2 automatic caliber.
 There is probably nothing terribly wrong with it, but it’s something like buying an Aston Martin or a top of the range Jaguar sports coupe just to find out that its A/C knobs were outsourced from a lot less inspiring Ford Mondeo.

 In its press release, the brand reports that the watch will be issued in a limited lot of just 500 pieces.
-Pricing will probably be announced after the watch is revealed in flesh at Baselworld 2014.
+Pricing will be announced after the watch is revealed in flesh at the Baselworld 2014.

 See also: Omega Speedmaster Mark II 1969 Reissue

 Bell & Ross BR 03-94 Carbon Orange specification